moj-analytical-services/user-guidance/source/documentation/rshiny-app.md

 1. Check that the user is not trying to use the same link to access the app multiple times – links expire after the first user and a new one must be requested.
 2. Check that the user is trying to access the app using Chrome or Firefox – if links automatically open in Internet Explorer, they may need to copy and paste the link without clicking it into Chrome or Firefox.

-Some anti-virus software and spam filters pre-click links in emails, meaning that app sign-in links do work.
+Sometimes the link doesn't work because it gets accessed by a system such as anti-virus software, spam filters or the email client's 'link previewer' (e.g. to display the web page when you hover over the link).
 In this case, you should sign in using a one-time passcode, as described above in [access the app](#access-the-app) section.

 ##### "IP x.x.x.x is not whitelisted"